-- Sustain blog: 11 resources for developing thriving local food movements
+- Sustain’s blog highlights 11 resources to develop thriving local food movements.

-- Future Learn are offering Free Covid-19: Psychological First Aid which is delivered as 1 hour weekly study sessions over three weeks.
-This course is aimed at frontline or essential workers and volunteers dealing with the public during the Covid-19 pandemic.
+- Future Learn is offering Free Covid-19: Psychological First Aid delivered by 1-hour weekly study sessions.
+It is aimed specifically at public-facing essential workers and volunteers.

-- Track and Trace is a tool from time to spare enabling charities to track who have visited their space.
-It’s GDPR compliant, paperless and free for charities.
+- Track and Trace is a tool from Time to Spare that enables charities to track visitors to their space.
+It is also GDPR compliant, paperless and free for charities.

-- New government guidance for a wide range of work and social settings is being introduced and updated daily.
+- See government guidance for a range of work and social settings.

-- Kingston council have created a really useful general advice guide around working from home, children at home and advice from the NHS (it’s not borough specific).
+- Kingston Council has a useful advice guide on working and caring for children at home and NHS advice.

 - The GLA have a Covid-19 civil society support page.

-- Coronavirus responders (including non-profits) can apply for free unlimited HIPAA accounts on Jotform.
-They have also posted a list of form templates people are using during Covid-19.
+- Coronavirus responders can apply for free unlimited HIPAA accounts on Jotform.
+They have also provided form templates to use.

-- Canva have poster and social media templates specific to Covid-19 awareness.
+- Canva has poster and social media templates specifically for Covid-19 awareness.

-- HR services guidance on Covid-19 and employment.
+- HR services have guidance on Covid-19 and employment.

-- CharityComms resources and guidance for organisations navigating the pandemic.
+- CharityComms have resources and guidance for charity communicators navigating the pandemic.

-- Department for Digital, Culture, Media and Sport government report which measures the impact of Covid-19 on the charitable sector.
+- The DCMS government report measures the impact of Covid-19 on the charity sector.

-- What Works Centre for Wellbeing guidance, useful if you:
+- What Works Centre for Wellbeing’s guidance is useful if you:

-1) work for a small or medium-sized charity or social enterprise and want to understand if and how your activities affect the wellbeing of the people you support
+1) work for a small/medium-sized charity or social enterprise and also want to understand how your activities impact the well-being of those you support.

-2) are responsible for reporting, evaluation or impact
+2) are responsible for reporting, evaluating or impact.

-- NSPCC Learnings most recent newsletter is full resources to support children during Covid-19.
+- This NSPCC Learning newsletter is full of resources to support children during Covid-19.

-- Youth Work Support is a website created for youth workers, young people and organisations for support during Covid-19.
+- Youth Work Support is a website created for youth workers and young people as well as organisations during Covid-19.

 - London Plus have collated a list of resources around Covid-19 and the provision of Free School Meals.

-- Sustain alliance have complied resources, blogs and guides about securing food for vulnerable people, supporting the local response and defending our food supply.
+- Sustain alliance have complied resources, blogs and guides to help secure food for vulnerable people as well as support local responses.

-- Volunteering Matters resources and guides – How to volunteer safely in response to Covid-19.
+- Volunteering Matters have a guide on How to volunteer safely in response to Covid-19.

-- Youtube video on how to keep safe whilst volunteering during Covid-19.
+- See this video on how to keep safe whilst volunteering during Covid-19.